Home/Restorative Dental Care/Implant Dentures

 “All-on-6” is a technique similar to All-on-4® that uses six dental implants per arch rather than four.
 The All-on-6 technique provides additional stability and may be used for patients who have diminished jawbone density.

-Full mouth restoration with implant-supported dentures refers to cases in which a patient desires implant-supported dentures to replace all of the upper and lower teeth, creating a beautiful new smile.
+Full mouth reconstruction with implant-supported dentures refers to cases in which a patient desires implant-supported dentures to replace all of the upper and lower teeth, creating a beautiful new smile.

 During the consultation process, your dentist will perform an oral exam, review your medical history, and help you decide which full-arch dental implant option can best meet your needs.